Battle of Princeton - Conflict & Date:

 The Battle of Princeton was fought January 3, 1777, during the American Revolution.

 - 1,200 men

-Battle of Princeton - Overview:
+Battle of Princeton - Background:

 Following his stunning Christmas 1776 victory over the Hessians at Trenton, General George Washington withdrew back across the Delaware River into Pennsylvania.
 On December 26, Lieutenant Colonel John Cadwalader's Pennsylvania militia re-crossed the river at Trenton and reported that the enemy was gone.
 Moving into New Jersey with the bulk of his army, Washington assumed a strong defensive position south of Assunpink Creek on series of low hills near Trenton.
 Angered by the Hessian's defeat, General William Howe, dispatched Major General Lord Charles Cornwallis with 8,000 men to deal with the Americans.

 Moving southwest, Cornwallis left 1,200 men under Lieutenant Colonel Charles Mawhood at Princeton and another 1,200 men under Brigadier General Alexander Leslie at Maidenhead (Lawrenceville), before arriving at Trenton late on January 2, 1777.
 Surveying Washington's position, Cornwallis launched three unsuccessful attacks before halting due to growing darkness.
 Though warned by his staff that Washington may escape in the night, Cornwallis rebuffed their concerns as he believed the Americans had no line of retreat.
 Rather than face Cornwallis' attack in the morning, Washington devised a daring plan to attack Princeton.

 Battle of Princeton - Washington Escapes: